semgrep/semgrep-docs/docs/semgrep-secrets/validators.md

 This article walks you through the syntax required to write your own custom validators.

-:::note Validation
+:::note
+- The syntax for Semgrep Secrets validators is experimental and subject to change.
-Semgrep currently supports validation using HTTP and HTTPS.
+- Semgrep currently supports validation using HTTP and HTTPS.
 :::

 ## Sample validator